elpaso/qgis-connect-plugin/docs/intro.rst

   :align: center

-On next QGIS runs wizard is not shown, but user can open it at any time from menu *Plugins → Boundless Central → First Run wizard*.
+On next QGIS runs wizard is not shown, but user can open it at any time from menu *Plugins → Boundless Connect → First Run wizard*.

 The *First Run* wizard behaves slightly different, depending on the type of the plugins repository.

-If plugins repository specified with an URL Boundless Central will ask user for credentials used to used to access Boundless plugin repository
+If plugins repository specified with an URL *Boundless Connect* will ask user for credentials used to used to access Boundless plugin repository

 .. figure:: img/credentials-page.png